rkuma183/wilsonmar.github.io/_posts/2016-06-06-http2-transition-project-plan.md

 This would be a boon to websites using custom fonts.

 (The browser within LoadRunner 12.53 does not support this feature)

+NOTE: Work is underway to have a <strong>manifest.json</strong>
+file specify what to push when an index.html is received by a server.
+The file is generated in a build step http2-push-manifest.